 Empower engineering without sacrificing productivity

-In my original blog, I wrote that “One of the core tenants of FinOps that I find problematic is that engineers should consider cost and margins when they are deploying infrastructure.”
+In my original blog, I wrote that “One of the core tenets of FinOps that I find problematic is that engineers should consider cost and margins when they are deploying infrastructure.”
 This statement, that engineers shouldn’t care about cost, was one of the most debated comments in the conversations I’ve had over the past few months.

 I have to admit that I’ve shifted my viewpoint on this topic as a result of these conversations.
 As Ben Zavadoski, Cloud Business Operations Manager at Pegasystems told me, “I have rarely come across an engineer that didn’t want to know what the cost of resources are… the difference between how an engineer thinks about cost is to start at the unit costs and calculate up, whereas finance goes from the top down.”
 While it’s a good thing that engineers are more interested in learning about their spend, it’s critical to ensure this doesn’t become a time-sink for them.
 Ben has taken several steps to ensure this doesn’t happen at Pega, including naming conventions, automated account provisioning, and a programmatic approach to tagging to name a few.